sjcsoftware/rateit/README.md

 - **macOS** (Apple Silicon — arm64)

-- A free [Spotify Developer account](https://developer.spotify.com/dashboard) to search albums (no Spotify subscription required, free tier works)
+- A [Spotify Developer account](https://developer.spotify.com/dashboard) to search albums (no Spotify subscription required, free tier works)

 - Node.js 18+ and npm (only if building from source)